 Turbo codes [6] and Low-Density Parity-Check (LDPC) codes [7] perform close to the Shannon limit.
-Coding approaches for broadcast channels were studied in [8] and [9].
+LDPC and turbo coding approach for broadcast channels were studied in [8] and [9] respectively.
 In [8], LDPC codes provided reliable transmission over two-user broadcast channels with additive white Gaussian noise (AWGN) and fading known at the receiver only.
 In [9], a superposition turbo coding scheme performs within 1dB of the capacity region boundary for broadcast Gaussian channels.
 Both of these approaches are designed specifically for broadcast Gaussian channels and used linear codes.
 For multi-user binary adder channels, nonlinear trellis codes were studied and designed in [10].

 The Z channel is the binary-asymmetric channel shown in Fig. 1(a).
 The capacity of the Z channel was studied in [11].
-Nonlinear trellis codes were designed to maintain a low ones density for the Z channel in [12] and parallel concatenated nonlinear turbo codes were designed for the Z channel in [13].
-This paper focuses on the study of the two-user broadcast Z channel shown in Fig. 1(b).
+Nonlinear trellis codes were designed to maintain a low ones density for the Z channel in [12] [14] and parallel concatenated nonlinear turbo codes were designed for the Z channel in [13].
+This paper focuses on the study of the two-user broadcast Z channel $X \to Y_1, Y_2$ shown in Fig. 1(b).
 This paper provides an explicit expression of the capacity region for the two-user broadcast Z channel and shows that independent encoding with successive decoding can achieve the boundary of this capacity region.